Demirblgc/logistic_graph1/README.md

 ### 🐍 Python (Data Pipeline & Visualization)
 * **Data Manipulation**: `pandas`, `numpy` for data structure alignment, missing value management, and variable transformations.
+* ** In this project the missingno library has been used to fix systematical missing values.
 * **Exploratory Data Analysis (EDA)**: Correlation matrices, summary statistics, and multi-variable relationship inspection.
 * **Data Visualization**:
   * `plotly.express` / `plotly.graph_objects` for interactive web-ready figures.